Iowa City Catholic Workers strive to protect human rights and keep families together - The Catholic Messenger

 The proposed immigration bills

-SF 2211/HF2381: This bill would allow Iowa law enforcement officers to act as federal immigration agents.
+SF 2340/HF2567: This bill would allow Iowa law enforcement officers to act as federal immigration agents.

 SF 108: This bill would require Iowa businesses to use E-Verify.
 “It’s the ICC’s opinion that this bill is duplicative in part because the federal government is already authorized to investigate employment violations in this context,” Chapman said.